The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Morawetz estimates

-Since $w>0$, by definition \eqref{eq:John2-1} we notice that $f$ changes sign at the photon sphere.
+Since $w>0$, by \eqref{eq:John2-1} we notice that $f$ changes sign at the photon sphere.
 Condition 1 is then always satisfied.

-We will now show that Conditions 2, 3, 4 and 5 are satisfied in the whole exterior region.
+In what follows, we will show that Conditions 2, 3, 4 and 5 are satisfied in the whole exterior region.
 We separate the analysis in the three regions of the spacetime according to the definition of $w$.
-We first consider the regions $r \leq r_1$ or $r\geq r_2$, where $w$ is defined to be a positive constant.